Zendovo/Zendovo/README.md

 - 👋 Hi, I’m @Zendovo
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, I primarily do backend development - in node.js and python (django)
+- 👀 I also know my way around Docker, NGINX and Linux
-- 🌱 I’m currently learning nuxt.js
+- 🌱 I’m currently learning React
 - 📫 How to reach me kumarh664@gmail.com

 <!---